 Traditional Mexican tacos are one of my all time favorite foods and the thing I search out the minute I land in Mexico!
 I often fill them with either carnitas or salsa crockpot chicken but when I’m home we make ground beef tacos!

 Tacos are a terrific way to stretch your meal budget.
 For a family of four or five, you can get by with just a pound of ground beef.

 How Much Ground Beef Per Person for Tacos?
 Considering that it takes 2 ounces of filling max, per shell (about 4 tablespoons, or ¼ of a cup), a single pound can make up to eight tacos.
-If you add diced onion, Mexican Rice, beans or other fillings, you could make a pound of taco meat stretch even more.
+If you add diced onion, cilantro tomato rice, beans or other fillings, you could make a pound of taco meat stretch even more.

 Favorite Taco Seasoning

 The great thing about tacos is that you can whip up a big batch of homemade taco seasoning to have on hand for a quick meal and it’s the perfect way to season homemade taco meat!

 Taco seasoning is a mélange of classic Mexican herbs and spices (and you can add a little heat if you’d like).
 Ingredients include chili powder, garlic and onion powders, ground cumin, dried oregano, red pepper flakes, salt and pepper.
 If you are short on time, use prepared taco seasoning.